 Your chosen plan will be up and running for you right when you need it so you can have lights on during your move.

 Instantly compare energy plans and rates for your Texas home 👇🏽

 On a time crunch?
 If you order before 2 pm, you can get same-day service from any providers listed on ComparePower.

 There are even a few that can take orders as late as 6 pm.

 Check out our same-day electricity service page for more information.

-The best way to save money on your electricity bill is to shop with your usage history.
+Shopping with your usage history is the best way to save money on your electricity bill.
 When you shop with your usage, you can flatten out seasonal spikes and maximize your savings with discounts and bill credits.